 CEP: June 2006 Ask an average pre-teen what an engineer is and you'll likely hear the answer, "I don't know,"or "a train operator."I must confess that when I was about eight years old, I thought an engineer was a train operator...
 Share Troubleshooting Distillation Simulation June2006Reactions and SeparationsStanislaw K. WasylkiewiczA tool called azeotrope pressure sensitivity analysis (APSA) can shed light on the dependence of an azeotrope's composition and temperature on changes in pressure.
 Succeed at Catalyst Scale-Up June2006Reactions and SeparationsRichard Allen, William H. Beever, Jeff Braden, Donald R. Engelbert, J. Todd Osbourne, Uday T. Turaga, Ben WagnerFollow these principles to reduce the time required for scale-up and commercialization to improve the resource effectiveness of the effort.
 Pipeline Pressure Drop: A New Design Correlation June2006Fluids and Solids HandlingRoger GilmontA linear equation has been derived to accurately calculate the flowrate of fluids in the laminar and turbulent regions, and to derive an equation for use in the transitional regions.
 Right-Sizing Environmental Controls June2006Environmental ManagementE.
 Joseph DuckettSize does matter - and bigger is not necessarily better when it comes to pollution control.
 It is more important to be the right size than the largest size.
 Fundamentals of Effective Leadership June2006Career CatalystRichard J. KinsleyTo become a leader people want to follow, focus on the team's objectives, avoid self-deception, build strong relationships, and enable others to achieve the team's goals.
-Copyright Permissions: Would you like to reuse content from CEP Magazine?
-It’s easy to request permission to reuse content.
-Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.
+Copyright Permissions: Would you like to reuse content from CEP Magazine or purchase an article reprint?
+Learn more about Reprints and Permissions.